An epidemic model in inhomogeneous environment: Preliminaries

+as long as $\mathsf{s}\ne 0$.
+In reality, the process stops if $\mathsf{s}=0$.
+For technical reasons, we have, however, to assume that it continues, but its values are void of meaning then.
 Remark that $\sN_t=(\sN^1_t,\sN^2_t,\ldots,\sN^J_t)$ is a Markov process itself, the so-called \textit{coupon collector's process}, where the coupons are chosen with unequal probabilities.
-We denote by $\mathcal N_t=\sum_{i=1}^J\sN_t^i$ the total number of vertices infected - or collected coupons - by time $t$.
+We denote by $\mathcal N_t=\sum_{i=1}^J\sN_t^i$ the total number of vertices infected -- or coupons collected -- by time $t$.

 The sequence of the revealed spread capacities $(\L_t)_{t\in \N}=\left((\L^1_t,\ldots,\L^J_t)\right)_{t\in\N}$ is an i.i.d.\ copy of the random variable $\L=(\L^1,\ldots\L^J)$ as introduced at the beginning of this section.
 Since $n$ is finite, and each vertex has a finite spread capacity, this process will terminate in finite time $\tau:=\tau_n$,